Auburn police: Daytime rape attempt occurred in front of children

 The APD said that the suspect's name will not be released because he is a juvenile.

 Anyone with any additional information is asked to contact lead investigator Detective Adam Rivers at (315) 567-0073, by email at arivers@auburnny.gov, or to call the main APD phone number at (315) 253-3231.
-Callers are may remain anonymous.
+Callers may remain anonymous.